DebRC/Blockchain-P2P-Network-Simulator-With-Attacks/README.md

-# P2P-Cryptocurrency-Network-Simulator
+# P2P-Blockchain-Network-Simulator
-A discrete-event simulator for a P2P cryptocurrency network.
+A discrete-event blockchain simulator for a P2P cryptocurrency network.

-# How to Run?
+## How to Run (Ubuntu/Debian)?
-* Optional Step: Create a virtual environment in Python
-	* Install virtualenv - `pip3 install virtualenv`
-	* Create a virtualenv in project folder - `virtualenv env`
-	* Activate the virtualenv - `source env/bin/activate`
+* Setup the Project - `bash setup.sh`
-* Install the requirements - `pip3 install -r requirements.txt`
+* Activate the Virtual Environment - `source venv/bin/activate`
 * Run as default parameters - `python3 lib/main.py`

 ## How to change default parameters?